stefancyliax/CarND-Vehicle-Detection/README.md

 4. Fitting of Support Vector Machine classifier

 #### 1. Feature extraction
 Each image is made of 12288 pixel (64x64x3), that could be used directly as features to train a classifier.
 Doing so would be quite expensive though.
 Instead we are extracting histogram, color and gradient features from the images.
-This enables us to work with a much smaller feature vector (in this case 2544) while not losing to much information.
+This enables us to work with a much smaller feature vector (in this case 2544) while not losing too much information.

 The gradient features are extracted using a technique called [Histogram of Oriented Gradients (HOG)](http://scikit-image.org/docs/dev/auto_examples/features_detection/plot_hog.html).
 Basically HOG subsamples the image to a grid of e.g. 8x8 or 4x4 grids, with each only containing the most prominent gradient in that part of the image.
 It therefore extracts gradients in the image while dropping other information like color.